triciasawyer/Reading-notes-401/prep-work.md

 This topic matters because as we are working on things that can bring many issues or just frustration, you need to understand and know how to deal with those things, and that where mindset

-### Things I want to know more about

-Practice in the Terminal: I want to know more about the commands and be able to just know them by heart to be able to use them confidently.

-The Growth Mindset: I want to know more about being able to grow mentally so I can better myself whether that be for work or just growing as a person in general.

 ## Prep: Data Structures and Algorithms

 **What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?**